 Field Education Information

-Supervised Practice of Ministry (SPM) and Field Education Courses (FE) are integral parts of the UDTS curriculum.
+Supervised practice of ministry (SPM) and field education (FE) are integral parts of the UDTS curriculum.
 The SPM settings and FE courses provide numerous opportunities for seminary students to integrate theological reflection and pastoral leadership practice.
 At the University of Dubuque Theological Seminary, SPM is viewed as a formative experience where each student, with the guidance and support of faculty, trained supervisors, and committed laity, can develop the skills and capacities for a life of joyful service to Christ.

-The SPM placements and FE Courses will enable students to:
+SPM placements and field education courses equip students to:

 - Develop the capacity for integrating theological reflection and the practice of Christian ministry